 HE: You’re doing it wrong.

-A resident of Nashville, Rea Frey is the author of Not Her Daughter (soon to be a motion film), and her upcoming novel, Because You’re Mine, releasing August 2019 (St. Martin’s Press).
+A resident of Nashville, Rea Frey is the author of Not Her Daughter and her upcoming novel, Because You’re Mine, releasing August 2019 (St. Martin’s Press).
 Learn more about Rea.